CD3/UnitConvert/README.md

 A few examples are given below.
 You can also go to the [tutorial](doc/Tutorial.md) for a more detailed description of how to use the library.

+**New Feature** UnitConvert now provides Wasm bindings so that you do unit conversions in the browser with JavaScript, which is useful when building web apps that deal with physical quantities.

 ## Description

 `UnitConvert` provides **runtime** unit conversions.
 This is necessary when, for example, you want to perform a unit conversion based on user input.
 The library